J-Zeitler/lunch-scraper/README.md

 3. Create a cronjob that runs the `scraper.php` script (suggested time interval is once per hour)

 Table(s) will be created automatically when `scraper.php` is run.
 This script could also be run manually (it does not flood the db with duplicates).

+# lunch hall of fame
+The scraper also stores past lunch menus.
+PM me if you want to import lunches from 2013 into your db.